Why your daughter has brown discharge | luna app

 Keeping the conversation open and normalising the experience helps teens feel more comfortable asking questions and understanding their bodies.

-What if your teen feels embarrassed about brown discharge?
+What if my daughter feels embarrassed about brown discharge?

 Some teens might feel uncomfortable talking about discharge, even with a parent.